AVS-club/Fleet-Management-System---Trip-Sheet-Module3/replit.md

   - Implemented automatic toll calculation using Google Maps (₹2/km estimate for Indian highways)
   - Auto-fills FASTag/Toll expense when route is analyzed (doubles for return trips)
   - Fixed mobile navigation to always show icons instead of hamburger menu
-  - Added Quick Add Trip feature with FAB on mobile and dropdown on desktop
   - Improved mobile responsiveness across all pages

 - **2025-09-09**: Initial Replit setup completed